Vulnerability Management Service

 Do I have to participate in the program?

 Those with externally-facing services must participate.
-Unless otherwise negotiated, the ESG will scan all servers for which there are perimeter firewall rules in place.
+ESG will scan all servers for which there are perimeter firewall rules in place.
 For those who manage servers or services, participation is highly recommended as a way to effectively manage vulnerabilities.